MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ---

-The section you added is `content_scripts`.
 The `matches` attribute is set to `<all_urls>`, which means that all files in `content_scripts` are injected into all browser tab pages when each tab is loaded.
 The allowed files types that can be injected are JavaScript and CSS.
 You also added `lib\jquery.min.js`.
 You're able to include that from the download mentioned at the top of the section.

-6. Add jQuery and understanding the associated thread
+## Add jQuery and understanding the associated thread

 In the content scripts that you're injecting, plan on using jQuery (`$`).
 You added a minified version of jQuery and put it in your Extension package as `lib\jquery.min.js`.
 These content scripts run in individual sandboxes, which means that the jQuery injected into the `popup.js` page isn't shared with the content.

 Keep in mind that even if the browser tab has JavaScript running on it on the loaded web page, any content injected doesn't have access to that.
 That injected JavaScript just has access to the actual DOM loaded in that browser tab.

-7. Add the content script message listener
+## Add the content script message listener

 Here is that `content-scripts\content.js` file that gets injected into every browser tab page based on your `manifest.json` `content-scripts` section: